cgwire/kitsu/docs/publish/README.md

 ## Publish a Preview as a Version

-To publish a preview, picture, or video, select the **PUBLISH REVISION** tab on the comment panel of the task.
+To publish a preview, picture, or video, select the **PUBLISH REVISION** tab on the task's comment panel.

 Kitsu will automatically switch to the **Publish Revision** tab when you use status with the option **IS FEEDBACK REQUEST**, like the **WFA** Status.